 The German Literature Archive in Marbach has made a name for itself in recent years by organising innovative exhibitions which surpass conventional literary exhibition concepts.
-In its newest project, it aims to present an extensive and detailed portrayal of Russia’s influence on the German poet Rilke who had taken two extended trips to Russia and Ukraine.
-The joint project between the Marbach archive, the State Literature Museum of the Russian Federation, the Swiss Literary Archives and the Museum Strauhof Zürich together with numerous loans from private collections, promises to bring together a wealth of historic material unlike any before in its arrangement and preparation.
+In this project, it aimed to present an extensive and detailed portrayal of Russia’s influence on the German poet Rilke who had taken two extended trips to Russia and Ukraine.
+The joint project between the Marbach archive, the State Literature Museum of the Russian Federation, the Swiss Literary Archives and the Museum Strauhof Zürich together with numerous loans from private collections, brought together a wealth of historic material unlike any before in its arrangement and preparation.
 To what extent did Rilke serve as a cultural mediator and bridge-builder between the cultures?

-As could be expected, the project surpasses the traditional frame of a literary exhibition in that it includes current photographic works by Barbara Klemm and Mirko Krizanovic.
-Krizanovic , along with the writer Ilma Rakusa and filmmaker Anastasia Alexandrowa, follow Rilke’s path through Russia and Ukraine and present a contemporary, atmospheric panorama of that which strongly shaped Rilke’s attitudes and left evident traces behind in his work.
-By integrating the works of these artists, the project hopes that viewers will regard the literary-historic items in the archive as pieces of art themselves.
-With their project, the organisers aspire to create an entirely new type of literary exhibition of extraordinary expressive value.
+As could be expected, the project surpassed the traditional frame of a literary exhibition in that it included current photographic works by Barbara Klemm and Mirko Krizanovic.
+Krizanovic, along with the writer Ilma Rakusa and filmmaker Anastasia Alexandrowa, followed Rilke’s path through Russia and Ukraine and presented a contemporary, atmospheric panorama of that which strongly shaped Rilke’s attitudes and left evident traces behind in his work.
+By integrating the works of these artists, the project hoped that viewers would regard the literary-historic items in the archive as pieces of art themselves.
+With their project, the organisers aspired to create an entirely new type of literary exhibition of extraordinary expressive value.

 Artistic director: Thomas Schmidt

 Conference: German Literature Archive, Marbach: May 2017;